tomascribb10/PowerShellUserGroups/README.md

 # PowerShellUserGroups
-A list of PowerShell User Groups Collected and Centralized
+A community-maintained, single-source list of PowerShell user groups worldwide.

 # Purpose
-This list will be used as a centralized repository of user groups that can be updated by the community as opposed to relying on a single website, or multiple sites, for curation.
+This list is a central repository of PowerShell user groups that can be updated by the community and used as a source file for other lists and websites.

+Because it is easy to edit, it is likely to be more accurate than other sources.
+And, because it's a central source, rather than a list that one person assembled, it's likely to be more complete.

 Anyone can contribute.
-External sites can link to this page freely.
+External sites can link to this page without seeking permission.
 Everyone wins.

+We encourage people to link, rather than copy, to keep the data fresh and accurate.

-# Example Layout
+# Sample Layout

 |Group Name|Owner|Location|WebsiteURL|Twitter|Email|
 |----------|-----|--------|----------|-------|-----|